kevin1024/vcrpy/README.md

 ## Changelog
   * 1.0.0 (in development) - _BACKWARDS INCOMPATIBLE_: Please see the 'upgrade'
     section in the README.
-Add support for filtering sensitive data from requests (thanks to @mshytikov), bump supported Python3 version to 3.4, fix some bugs with Boto support (thanks @marusich), fix error with URL field capitalization in README (thanks @simon-weber), added some log messages to help with debugging.
+Add support for filtering sensitive data from requests (thanks to @mshytikov), support for ignoring requests to certain hosts, bump supported Python3 version to 3.4, fix some bugs with Boto support (thanks @marusich), fix error with URL field capitalization in README (thanks
+    @simon-weber), added some log messages to help with debugging.
   * 0.7.0: VCR.py now supports Python 3! (thanks @asundg)  Also I refactored
     the stub connections quite a bit to add support for the putrequest and putheader calls.
 This version also adds support for httplib2 (thanks